 Where to stay: Kreuz Bern Modern City Hotel is located directly around the corner from Waisenhausplatz.

-Bern Minster Christmas Market
+2. Bern Minster

-Berner Sternenmarkt dates: 23rd November to 29th December 2023.
+Berner Sternenmarkt dates: 21st November to 28th December 2024 (confirmed).

 Location: Kleine Schanze – A small hilltop park towards the west of the old town.

-Opening times: Monday to Saturday: 11am to 10pm.
-Sunday: 11am to 8pm.
+Monday to Saturday: 11am to 10pm.

 Fondue chalet: 11am to midnight.